cvg25/hand-eye_calibration/README.md

 - It is __end to end__.
 No human intervention once the system is ready to start the calibration process.

 ### Limitations:
-- Precision increases linearly with samples.
+- Precision increases with samples.
 As the robot has to move to different photo positions, it is sometimes difficult to use in very small spaces or with obstacles.
 - It is only suitable for RGBD Cameras.

 ### Hardware: